 Those with research interests in the Wealden iron industry are advised, in the first instance, to consult the standard reference work (26.5Mb), The Iron Industry of the Weald

 An older standard work is Wealden Iron, by Ernest Straker, originally published in 1931.
-Although inaccurate in some respects and largely superceded by The Iron Industry of the Weald, its gazetteer is still useful.
-A searchable pdf of Wealden Iron can be viewed online (119Mb).
-The earliest publication on the industry is the monograph The historical geography of the Wealden iron industry by Mary Cecilia Delany, pub.
-1921, which can also be read online.
+Although inaccurate in some respects and largely superseded by The Iron Industry of the Weald, its gazetteer is still useful.
+A searchable pdf of Wealden Iron can be downloaded online (119Mb file).
+The earliest writing on the industry is the Historical and Archaeological Notices of the Iron Works of the County of Sussex by Mark Antony Lower which was published in Volume 2 of the Sussex Archaeological Collections in 1849.
+A monograph, The historical geography of the Wealden iron industry, by Mary Cecilia Delany, pub.
+1921, draws heavily on Lower’s work and subsequent writers.
+It can also be read online.

-More specific research enquiries may be directed to members who have specific interests with an email link below or to Jeremy Hodgkinson
+More specific research enquiries may be directed to members who have specific interests with an email link below or by emailing HERE

 Photography, eg artefact photography, recording digs, sites, etc.

-Any other enquiries can be sent by email
+Any other enquiries can be made by emailing HERE

 by Henry F Cleere